snowplow/snowplow/3-etl/emr-etl-runner/README.md

 ## Deployment and configuration

-For detailed instructions on setting up EmrEtlRunner on your server, please see the [Deploying the EMR-ETL-Runner] [deploying-emr-etl-runner] guide on the SnowPlow Analytics wiki.
+For detailed instructions on setting up EmrEtlRunner on your server, please see the [Deploying the EMR ETL Runner] [deploying-emr-etl-runner] guide on the SnowPlow Analytics wiki.

 ## Contributing

 If you want to hack on EmrEtlRunner locally, first make sure that you have the following dependencies installed:

-1. Git installed.
+1. **Git**.
 Please see the [Git Installation Guide] [git-install] as needed
-2 **Ruby**.
+2. **Ruby**.
 Please see the [Ruby Download Instructions] [ruby-install] as needed
 3. **RubyGems**.
 Please see the [RubyGems Installation Instructions] [rubygems-install] as needed
 4. **Nokogiri**.
 Please see the [Installing Nokogiri Guide] [nokogiri-install] as needed